openflighthpc/concertim-cluster-builder/README.md

 definitions.
 The enabled definitions are to be created in the docker container's `/app/instance/cluster-types-enabled/` directory.

-Currently, all cluster types are backed by OpenStack HEAT and need to specify a path to a HOT template.
-The path should be relative to the docker container's `/app/instance/hot/` directory.

-The Docker image is built with an example cluster type definition (and its HOT template) enabled by default.
+The Docker image is built with some example cluster type definitions enabled by default.

 If you wish to configure additional cluster type definitions, the docker container should be started with a host directory, say,